Track 202: Diplomacy studies – one year - Non-Thesis Track

 Track 201: Dual Degree with Warsaw University - two years - Thesis Track

-First year in Haifa: two semesters - 6 Courses - approximately 60 ECTS : 4 core courses and 2 elective courses (4 weekly hours per semester in each course).
+First year in Haifa: three semesters - 6 Courses - approximately 60 ECTS : 4 core courses and 2 elective courses (4 weekly hours per semester in each course).

 Second year in Warsaw: two semesters - 12 Courses - 60 ECTS: 27 ECTS - obligatory modules, 03 ECTS - general elective modules and 30 ECTS - restricted choice modules.